Fabrics and finishes

 • Ability to kill or stop the growth of microbes (particularly bacteria and fungi)

-• Reproducibility, i.e. that it behaves the same way when subjected to multiple washes, dry cleaning or the high temperatures of an iron
+• Reproducibility, i.e. that it behaves the same when subjected to multiple washes, dry cleaning or the high temperatures of the iron

 • Compatibility with other types of finishes